martijnbolt/tau/README.md

 # Tau Chain explainer
 This document is the result of a little documentation project in an attempt to describe and explain [Tau Chain](https://github.com/IDNI/) for the masses.
-Eventually this resource could help with the communication about Tau Chain or even might be used to write a scientific whitepaper about Tau Chain.
+Eventually this resource could help with the communication about Tau Chain or even might help writing a scientific whitepaper about Tau Chain.
 ## Approach
-Read the first 3 official blogs on idni.org (in reverse order, see sources below) and use the contents in this explainer in such a way every (educated) person can understand and validate the content without deep understanding of mathematics, computer science, compiler design, etc. In the future in-depth knowledge could be added.
+Read the first 3 official blogs on idni.org (in reverse order, see [sources](#sources) below) and explain Tau in the [content](#content) of this document in such a way every (educated) person can understand and validate the information without deep understanding of mathematics, computer science, compiler design, etc. In the future in-depth knowledge could be added.
 ## Status
 This is a ongoing endeavor.
 Current status is collecting and reading up on existing resources found on [bitcointalk](https://bitcointalk.org/index.php?topic=950309.0), in the Tau Chain [IRC chat](https://webchat.freenode.net/?channels=##idni), on [telegram](https://t.me/tauchain), blogs, steemit and elsewhere online.
 Found resources are listed in this file under [sources](#sources) and, after inspection, archived or integrated with the [content](#content) section.
 ## 3 step process